-This tutorial explains how to force rewrite WordPress URLs to use /blog/ in posts permalink structure.
-Websites that have a large number of pages, custom post types, posts, and posts categories may benefit by using the prefix ‘blog’ in the URL instead of the blog category name slug.
+This tutorial will show you how to force rewrite WordPress URLs to use /blog/ in posts permalink structure.
+Websites that have a large number of pages, custom post types, posts, and posts categories may benefit by using the prefix “blog” in the URL instead of the blog category name slug.
 Blogs that have posts in multiple categories, or categories that get removed or changed, are a smart reason to use this kind of URL structure.

 For example, if a website’s blog has URLs that look like the following: